FAQ’s | About FHA Condo Approval 2016

 As you are aware, there have been changes in the world of FHA financing, and it is affecting Condo Communities everywhere.
 Prior to 2010, communities were either already FHA condo approved (by the developer) or could be purchased using a “FHA Spot Approval”.
-The “Spot Approval” process was eliminated, and all Condos were given expiration dates for their FHA condo approval.
+The “Spot Approval” process has since been eliminated, and all Condos were given expiration dates for their FHA condo approval.
 Many HOA Boards and Property Managers are frustrated by these recent changes and have many questions regarding FHA condo approval.
-To help with the confusion we have put together a short list of the commonly asked questions regarding the FHA condo approval process.

 What is FHA Certification for Condominiums?